drolsonmi/math2040/Labs/2040_Lab01_IntroToPython.md

 * SQL (Not specifically for statistics, but integral with R and Python)
 * Julia
 * Matlab
-* ...
+* ...many other languages...

-You can choose the language you want, but I'll demonstrate Python
+You can choose the language you want, but I'll demonstrate in Python this semester
 * Can use Python online with a Google account for free
-    * You can install python and other
+    * You can install Python, or R directly on your computer for free.
+I'd be happy to help if you want to do this.
 * Statistics majors may want to consider learning R - I have resources for you

 ## Example: Duke Forest